 Yes, we agree with CCR 6 as it was proposed, including bidding zone border between Germany/Luxembourg and Austria.

-We welcome the ACER Opinion No. 19/2015 and consider it as an essential step towards setting equal conditions when dealing with electricity trade in Central Europe.
-Current situation discriminates some market participants and represents significant obstacle for further interconnection of energy markets.
+We very welcome the ACER Opinion No. 19/2015 and consider it an essential step towards setting equal conditions when dealing with electricity trade in Central Europe.
+Current situation discriminates some market participants and it is a significant obstacle for further interconnection of energy markets.

-It has been proved that cross-border exchanges on the DE-AT border have a significant impact on the congestions within the CEE region as the capacity on the DE-AT is insufficient and congestions exist there.
-Because of that unscheduled flows from DE/Luxembourg-AT bidding zone limits the capacities on the borders within the
+It has been proved that cross-border exchanges on the DE-AT border have a significant impact on the congestions within the CEE region as the capacity on the DE-AT is insufficient and congestions exist there and because of that unscheduled flows from DE/Luxembourg-AT bidding zone limit the capacities on the borders within the CEE region.
+This is why DE-AT profile is important for capacity calculation in the whole region and it has to be the part of CEE CCR.
+Application of a correct allocation of capacity at the German-Austrian border and the splitting of the bidding DE/Luxembourg-AT zone would significantly improve the situation, set up equal conditions for all market participants and remove one of the barriers in the market integration process.